dfmorrison/roan/README.md

 `~/.local/share/common-lisp/source/`

-After that executing in Lisp `(ql:quickload :roan)` should download and make available all the other libraries on which Roan depends, and then load Roan itself.
+After that's done executing in Lisp `(ql:quickload :roan)` will download and make available all the other libraries on which Roan depends, and then load Roan itself.

 Roan has been tested with